ably/ably-cocoa/README.md

 }];
 ```

-## Known limitations

-The following features are not implemented yet:

-* MessagePack transport.

 ## Support, feedback and troubleshooting

 Please visit http://support.ably.io/ for access to our knowledgebase and to ask for any assistance.